 Citizens Advice is calling for the laws regarding legal aid to be reviewed.
 It says that the burden of evidence is too high for many victims, especially in those cases where the abuse is non-physical, but may be financial or emotional.

-If you need help with domestic violence issues and abuse contact Milner Elledge – Domestic Abuse solicitor Romford
+If you need help with Domestic Abuse issues and abuse contact Milner Elledge - Domestic Abuse solicitor Romford